The Dark Eye: Memoria: International reviews

 The game received generally favourable reviews achieving an average Metascore of 79 out of 100 based on 43 critic reviews.
-Ryan Bates at Game Revolution was critical of the games puzzles stating "The puzzles don’t always make sense in Memoria to the point that it repeatedly made me quit in frustration."
+Ryan Bates at Game Revolution was critical of the games puzzles stating "The puzzles don't always make sense in Memoria to the point that it repeatedly made me quit in frustration."

 Sales

 By 2016, Memoria was Daedalic's second-highest-grossing game behind The Dark Eye: Blackguards.
-The company's Carsten Fichtelmann attributed this success to "a high rate of full price sales", compared to the greater sales quantity but lower revenue of the Deponia series.
+Daedalic's Carsten Fichtelmann attributed this success to "a high rate of full price sales", compared to the greater sales quantity but lower revenue of the Deponia series.